We're Glad you're here!

 Okay then, how much for your 'process?'

 It's hard to give a short answer.
-Here's a really good description of how one architect describes how architects charge for their work.
+Here's a really good description of how one architect describes how architects charge for services.
 His name is Bob Borson.
-He has a fantastic blog about the life of an architect.
+He has a fantastic blog about the "Life of an Architect."
 I recommend checking it out.
 Also, Google "architectural fees" to see what's out there.
+Here's a good resource too.
 We do our best to design our fee and scope of services to meet the particular needs of each project.
 Some projects are more complex, some are very simple.
 We're not motivated to be the cheapest architects, but we strive to be an excellent value.
 Get in touch, we'll discuss your ideas and see where it goes from there!

 How long does it take?